codedance/silken/README.md

 Google Closure Templates does not provide a clear set of standards for organizing and structuring your project.
-For example it provides little guidance on managing namepsaces, shared resource, file naming conventions, caching and methods of integrating with existing tools.
+For example it provides little guidance on managing namespaces, shared resource, file naming conventions, caching and methods of integrating with existing tools.
 Silken wraps Google Closure Templates in a nice consumable form.